New Born: Recording

 "New Born" first started out as a guitar-based piece played in soundcheck during the Showbiz tour back in 1999, and the piano intro was written afterwards.
 During the recording of the album in the David Bottrill sessions, the band experimented with using Bellamy's voice for the arpeggios instead of the piano, but decided that this was too "abstract" and removed it during post-recording.

 Live performances

 The live versions of the song are often modified and feature some improvisation and embellishments.
 In particular, Matt Bellamy usually plays a slightly re-worked piano melody during the introduction.
 Much of the guitar work is also notably different, the guitar solo is usually extended and more elaborate, and features a "tapping" section before the tremolo.
 Live versions can also last notably longer, such as the 2007 Wembley Stadium (as seen on the HAARP DVD).
 "New Born" was a live staple from its debut in 2000 until the end of The Resistance Tour.
 After this, the song made occasional appearances during The 2nd Law, Psycho Tour, and Drones World Tour.
 On the band's Simulation Theory World Tour, the song was played in the form of a medley including "Stockholm Syndrome", "Assassin", "Reapers", and "The Handler".

-Legacy

-"New Born" was notably featured in the 2003 French horror film Haute Tension.
-A remixed version of the song can also be heard on the soundtrack for the 2001 thriller Swordfish.